EternityForest/AnyoneCanDoIt/MathELI5.md

 ## Pythagorean Theorem
-This tells you how long the long side of a triangle is, given the other two sides. c is the long side, the other two are a and b, and they are always defined by: a/*/*2 + b/*/*2 =  c/*/*2
+This tells you how long the long side of a triangle right triangle (One that has a 90 degree corner in it) is, given the other two sides. c is the long side, the other two are a and b, and they are always defined by: a/*/*2 + b/*/*2 =  c/*/*2